 Normal Defines how the base station operates normally.
 Normal mode can involve a degree of power saving.
 Sleep The Sleep check box enables Sleep mode.
 The related group box defines how the base station operates in Sleep mode.
 A base station enters Sleep mode when the receiver has been idle for the length of time specified in the Sleep mode's Start after box.
 Deep Sleep The Deep Sleep check box enables Deep Sleep mode.
 The related group box defines how the base station operates in Deep Sleep mode.
-A base station in Sleep mode enters Deep Sleep mode when the receiver has been idle for the length of time specified in the Deep Sleep mode's Start after box.
+A base station enters Deep Sleep mode when the receiver has been idle for the length of time specified in the Deep Sleep mode's Start after box.
 Rx cycling Rx cycling is the length of time in milliseconds that the receiver is switched off for.
-Usually, the receiver runs continuously, but this may not be necessary.
 Power saving is effected by switching off the receiver, switching it back on to check if there is a valid signal, switching it off again, and so on.
-Rx cycling is therefore the maximum gap between periods of reception.
-It is slightly shorter than the maximum detection time, by an amount that depends on system conditions.

-The longer the Rx cycling time, the more base station circuitry can be switched off and the greater the power saving.
+Rx cycling is the length of time that the receiver is switched off for.
 Even shorter Rx cycling times improve the power consumption significantly and are not noticeable to users.
+If you select 'No Cycling', the receiver runs continuously.

 Tx keyup time The length of time that the transmitter needs for keying up.
-The longer the time, the more base station circuitry can be switched off.